‘But your laughter won’t let me go...’

 Three men walked down the dock past my houseboat.
 I recognized two of them

-as neighbors, but the tall blonde man in the middle was a stranger.
+as my neighbors, but the tall blonde man in the middle was a stranger.

 I felt a rush of attraction that was undeniable.